chericito/pce-docs-public/docs/ACCEPT PAYMENTS/pce-docs-card/pce-docs-card-payment-core/pce-docs-value-added-transactions.md

 * **Authorization Adjustment:** After initial auth, send an `adjust-transaction` request to increase the authorized amount by the tip value before capture.
 * **Over-Capture:** When capturing, specify an amount higher than the original auth (within scheme limits) to include tip in a single capture call.

-**API Reference:** See the [Create Transaction API’s Card Transactions section](https://documentation.prioritypassport.com/passport-docs/v3.0.0/docs/doc-create-transaction#a-card-transactions) for details on adjusting and capturing with extra amounts.